 The document stipulating the transfer of control shall be in a form determined by the Director of Engineering.

 Annex D Private-Use Entries under SMPTE Control (normative)

-Table D.1Table 4 lists Private-Use Entries whose control has been delegated to SMPTE.
+Table D.1 lists Private-Use Entries whose control has been delegated to SMPTE.

-Table 4.
-Private-Use Entries Controlled by SMPTE.